beilQCA/7515QCA-Assessment2/index.md

+*In this section, show your progress including whichever of the following are appropriate for your project at this point.
+a.
+Technical development.
+Could be code screenshots, pictures of electronics and hardware testing, video of tests.
+b.
+Fabrication.
+Physical models, rough prototypes, sketches, diagrams of form, material considerations, mood boards, etc.
+Ensure you include comments about the choices you've made along the way.*

+*You will probably have a range of images and screenshots.
+Any test videos should be uploaded to YouTube or other publicly accessible site and a link provided here.*

 ### Interaction flowchart ###
 *Draw a draft flowchart of what you anticipate the interaction process in your project to be.
 Make sure you think about all the stages of interaction step-by-step.
 Also make sure that you consider actions a user might take that aren't what you intend in an ideal use case.
 Insert an image of it below.
 It might just be a photo of a hand-drawn sketch, not a carefully drawn digital diagram.
 It just needs to be legible.*